rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/01-nameservice.md

 ## Generate a New Chain

 Let's create a new chain called 'rollchain'.
-We are going to set defining characteristics such as
+You are going to set defining characteristics such as
 - Which modules to disable from the template *if any*
 - Proof of Stake consensus
 - Wallet prefix (bech32)